 e-r-z-ä-h-l-e-n m-ü-ß-e-n (erzählen müßen, or must tell) s-c-h-r-e-i-b-e-n (schreiben, or to write)

 Uppercase N and St can look similar if the author does not clearly cross his “t”.
 See the example of Nachmittag (afternoon) and Stunde (hour) above.

 Uppercase B, C, and L can also look very similar to one another, depending on the author at hand.
 See the examples of Brief (letter), Christine, and Liebe (love) above to see how similar the letters can look (especially B and L).

-If you would like more tips on learning how to actually tell these letters apart, see my post on Twenty Tips for Deciphering Old German Handwriting.
+If you would like more tips on learning how to actually tell these letters apart, see my book, Tips and Tricks of Deciphering German Handwriting – it contains everything I wish I would have known when I was first starting out.
 I would also recommend Roger Minert’s book Deciphering Handwriting in German Documents, which was instrumental to me when getting started in the field.
 But if you are not interested in learning these minute differences, or if it just seems too complicated and overwhelming, the above “letter swaps” should help if you cannot figure out the German word your ancestor or the church scribe wrote on your document.
 For example, if a “g” is not making sense, try swapping it out for a “p.”
 If you know there needs to be a vowel at a certain place in a word, but the letter looks like an “n”, now you know it is likely an “e”.
 The same goes for all the above letter combinations.
 Best of luck in transcribing, and, as always, if you would like a professional’s help, please don’t hesitate to contact me here.